-Full-time students must begin the quantitative skills requirement by the end of their second semester of enrollment.
-Parttime students must begin the quantitative skills requirement prior to earning 27 semester hours at Wilson College.
+Full-time students must complete the quantitative skills requirement by the end of their first two semesters.
+Part-time students must complete the quantitative skills requirement prior to earning eight credits.
+Transfer students who have not met the quantitative skills requirement must enroll in the appropriate course in the first semester at Wilson (or the first semester that the appropriate course is available).

-Students who enroll but do not complete the requirement must enroll in the appropriate course during the first semester it is subsequently offered and continue to enroll in the appropriate course until the requirement is completed.
+Students who enroll in but do not complete the requirement must enroll in the appropriate course in the next semester it is offered and must continue to enroll in the appropriate course until the requirement is completed.

-E. Physical Activity and Wellness

-Requirement: ESS 281 Health and Wellness and 2 semester hours of activity courses.
+F. Physical Activity and Wellness Requirement: ESS 281 Health and Wellness and 0.5 credit of activity courses.